Lebbeus Woods: Philosophy

 While the purpose of most architects is the construction of their designed work, for Woods, the essence of architecture transcended these limits by seeking something other than an idea expressed as a built form.
 Interested in what would happen if the architect was freed from conventional restrictions, he did not intend to generate and construct a design proposal of a specific geometrical form in order to approach an existing architectural problem.
 To the contrary, his work consists of intricately complex drawings and designs, envisioning and exploring new types of space.
 Yet, he considered his architecture neither utopian nor visionary but an attempt to approach reality under a radical set of ideas and conditions.

 In his visionary world, architecture instrumentalizes the continuous transformation of the human being as its user who becomes its creator, giving it meaning and content through their way of acting in space.
 All individuals, whether they have an architectural background or not, should become creators of this new world.
 A person devoid of architectural education is called upon to act as an architect and in parallel, the architect needs to act upon as a person with no architectural background.
 To this end, Woods saw a parallelism between the designer of a building and the creator of a pyramid who follows forms imposed by those who represent, express, dominate, and exploit others’ obedience to regulatory rules.
-This pyramid, based on a triangular structure, is by nature the most stable solid.
 On one hand, at the lowest level of the structure Wood places the inhabitant of the pyramid as the bearer of its full load.
 On the other hand, the architect who designs building non types, or else the freespace of unknown purpose and meaning, inverts the pyramid and creates new building types.
 Every resident of this inverted structure becomes a top.
-The pyramid extends into the space of time seeking a base or terminal point to complete its form.
-Yet, the base subsides before the volume of the experience increases.
 In the undefined darkness of the void where this structure is located, many pyramids interpenetrate and dissolve, one in the other.
 They generate a flow; a form of indeterminacy; a contradictory plan; a city of unknown origin and destination; a state of continuous transformation.
 This can as also be seen in Woods's project Horizon Houses about which he states: